LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 Why would anyone in the 21st century need to master an arcane, early 20th century skill such as point shooting?
 Consider this scenario.

 You are an innocent bystander caught up in a massive street demonstration/riot.
 A brick comes from nowhere.
 Smacked in the forehead, you regain consciousness on the pavement.
-Four young toughs close in from across the dark street.
+Four young tough guys close in from across the dark street.
 They had hoped to knock their intended victim unconscious with the missile, but somehow your mind still sends signals through a grey, gauzy haze.

 Time spent in various self-defense courses kicks in.
 One lone hand—the other rendered useless by a broken wrist suffered in the tumble to the ground—retrieves your legally concealed handgun.
 Blood clouds your eyes.
 The toughs are just shapes, shadows within shadows.
 Sweatshirt hoods pulled up, knives and a tire-iron clenched in fists, they advance.